projectcalico/calico/docs/source/calico-neutron-api.rst

 -----

-In vanilla Neutron, a port represents a connection from a VM to a single layer 2 Network.
-Obviously, the meaning of this object changes in a Calico network: instead, a port is a connection from a VM to the single shared layer 3 network that Calico builds.
+In vanilla Neutron, a port represents a connection from a VM to a single layer 2 Neutron network.
+Obviously, the meaning of this object changes in a Calico
+deployment: instead, a port is a connection from a VM to the single shared layer 3 network that Calico builds in Neutron.

 All properties on a port work as normal, except for the following:

 ``network_id``
-  The network ID still controls which network the port is attached to, and therefore still controls which subnets it will be placed in.
-However, as per the note in :ref:`neutron-api-networks`, the network that a port is placed in does not affect which machines in the network it can contact.
+  The network ID still controls which Neutron network the port is attached to, and therefore still controls which Neutron subnets it will be placed in.
+  However, as per the note in :ref:`neutron-api-networks`, the Neutron network that a port is placed in does not affect which machines in the deplyoment it can contact.

 Extended Attributes: Port Binding Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~